Skip to main content

 ■ Excessive intake of sesame seeds every day may cause a significant decrease in blood sugar and blood pressure.

 Oxalate in sesame seeds increase the symptoms of gout, so patients with gout should be careful when eating it.
+Oxakates are a risk factor for kidney stones formation.

 Best Ways To Use and Enjoy Sesame Seeds